Welcome to Finding Heaven.

 Beginning: Spirit and Soul

 Peggy Medberry’s story depicts how experiencing God can powerfully affect the external aspects of our lives, of our work, careers, our finances, and how our talents and gifts can prosper and grow successfully.

-HaeJa Crisman’s deals with the intimate aspects of life, of marriage, of family, and of how adequate God is to heal the inner person, and bring them into fulfilling and happy relationships.
+HaeJa Crisman’s deals with the intimate aspects of life, of marriage, of family, and of how surprisingly adequate God is to heal the inner person, and bring them into fulfilling and happy relationships.
 It’s a story we don’t often hear, and something people rarely associate with God.

 Peggy is a fascinating, vibrant, powerful person who has immense capacity for faith and vision, and the ability to make her dreams come true.

 She was fortunate enough to have had a wonderful relationship with her father, and had a happy childhood.
 The strength of their relationship, and his ability to inspire her to dream big dreams gave her the capacity to navigate the turmoil of adolescence, and emerge in her twenties as a promising professional actress.

-It was not, however, strong enough to save her from two disastrous marriages, and the horrifying news that one of her daughters had been terribly abused.
-By the time she was thirty, Peggy was destitute, left alone to raise two daughters, and had nowhere to turn for hope.
+It was not, however, strong enough to save her from two disastrous marriages, and the horrifying news one of her daughters had been terribly abused.
+By the time she was thirty, she was destitute, left alone to raise two daughters, and had nowhere to turn for hope.

 Peggy is sometimes challenged about the validity of her astonishing encounter with God.
 She’s frank, genuine, and gets right to the point: